ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 ### Prepare the Nomad Cluster

-ansible 2.8.1
+Using ansible 2.8.1

 Before we can really start the nomad jobs, the cluster needs [task drivers](https://www.nomadproject.io/docs/drivers/index.html) on client nodes, some system settings, some software and some files.

 For the Elastic Stack components, this means:
 * elasticsearch: docker, plus some system prereqs and a data directory
 * kibana, logstash: docker, plus pipeline config
-* curator: exec, periodic job, config, and chroot change
+* curator: binaries, config, and chroot change
 * filebeat installed directly, not under nomad control, install on nomad clients and servers
 * connect services with consul dns

 Remarks:
-* I'm not really attaching volumes to the elasticsearch servers
+* I'm not really attaching volumes to the elasticsearch servers - not persistent, not for production.
 * We pin 3 elasticsearch nodes to 3 nomad nodes (job constraint)
 * We deploy only 1 logstash instance
-* For a real life setup, if you want to see the logs when the nomad cluster is gone, install a second filebeat instance to send them to another elastic stack
+* For a real life setup, you may want to be able to see your logs even when your nomad cluster is gone.
+In this case, install a second filebeat instance to send them to another elastic stack
-* Consul DNS works fine - outside the containers.
-For now, I put hardcoded IPs into the configurations used by dockered services (in config and hcl files)

 #### Prepare ansible